 Cook spaghetti according to package's instructions.
 Drain and set aside.

-Add chicken to large skillet or wok, cook on medium-high until lightly browned.
+Add olive oil to a skillet or wok, and heat on medium high about 1 minute.
+When adding chicken, oil should sizzle.
+Cook chicken until lightly browned.
 Stirring often.

 Once chicken has browned, add the soy sauce, sesame oil, vinegar, sugar, chili paste, garlic and red pepper flakes.
 Bring to a boil.
 Then reduce heat to low and cook about 10 minutes.
 Until chicken is cooked through.